Blendify/website/src/portfolio/index.rst

 Portfolio
 *********

-Here is a collection of things that I have created or help create.
+Welome to my portfolio, here is a collection of things that I have created or help create.

 .. toctree::